Healthy Starts Here!

 - All memberships are based on an annual or monthly (continuous) basis.
 Bank draft memberships are continuous until written notice is given to the YMCA 30 days prior to termination.
 All cancelations must be done, in person, at the YMCA.
 Those who make full payment at the time of joining will receive a renewal reminder one month preceding expiration of an existing membership plan.

-- Thirty (30) days notice require to change a membership.
+- Thirty (30) days notice is required to change a membership.
 This includes upgrades or downgrades of a membership type and billing changes.

 - Parents are responsible for the safety and supervision of their children at all times.
 Children under the age of 12 years may not be left unattended in the facility.
 Unsupervised workouts using cardiovascular equipment or free weights is not permitted prior to age 16 years without a waiver signed by the legal guardian and completion of YMCA Branch fitness equipment orientation.